Jump to topic

 Bifocals

-Bifocal lenses are multifocal, meaning they have two different "powers" in them—these different sections of the lens correct distance vision and near vision.
-Bifocal lenses are prescribed for people with multiple vision problems, such as presbyopia (age-related farsightedness) and myopia (nearsightedness).
+Bifocal lenses are multifocal, meaning they have two different “powers” in them.
+These different sections of the lens correct distance vision and near vision.

 Trifocals

 The main shortcoming of bifocals and trifocals is that they have a distinct line between each field of vision.
 This makes the sections of the lens produce drastically different vision.
-Most people get used to this and don’t have an issue, but this drawback has led to the development of more advanced lenses, such as progressives.
+Most people get used to this and don’t have an issue.

 Progressives

-Progressive lenses work for anyone who needs bifocals or trifocals.
-They provide the same correction for near, intermediate, and distance vision without the lines between each section.
-Many people prefer these lenses because the transition between fields of vision is smoother.
-However, progressive lenses have a smaller overall field of vision, which causes some people to return to bifocals or trifocals.
+Progressive lenses are another type of multifocal lens.
+They work for anyone who needs bifocals or trifocals.
+Progressive lenses provide the same correction for near, intermediate, and distance vision.
+They do this without the lines between each section.

 Types of Glasses Frames

 Choosing the right eyeglass frames is very important.
-You should find a pair that fits your lifestyle, is comfortable for long-term wear, and expresses your personal style.
+You should find a pair that fits your lifestyle, is comfortable for long-term wear, and expresses your style.

 Frame Materials